-All module configurations include FW Version 8.1.15.10.

-They are all Intrusion Prevention Systems (IPS) and Intrusion Detection Systems (IDS) designed for network protection against zero-day, DoS/DDoS, encrypted and SYN Flood attacks, and real-time prevention of threats like spyware, malware, VoIP vulnerabilities, phishing, botnets, network worms, Trojans, and peer-to-peer applications.

-The cryptographic boundary of each platform is the outer perimeter of the enclosure, including the power supplies and fan trays (removable and non-removable), as described below:
+The Network Security Platform (NSP) Sensor M-8000 P (HW P/N M-8000 P, Version 1.40; FIPS Kit P/N IAC-FIPS-KT8; FW Version 8.1.15.10) is a multi-chip standalone cryptographic module as defined by FIPS 140-2.
+It is an Intrusion Prevention System (IPS) and Intrusion Detection System (IDS) designed for network protection against zero-day, DoS/DDoS, encrypted and SYN Flood attacks, and real-time prevention of threats like spyware, malware, VoIP vulnerabilities, phishing, botnets, network worms, Trojans, and peer-to-peer applications.
+The cryptographic boundary is the outer perimeter of the enclosure, including the removable power supplies and fan trays.
+(The power supplies and fan trays are excluded from FIPS 140-2 requirements, as they are not security relevant.)